 Procedure of Baking soda scrub

 - Take a bowl and combine all the ingredients and mix well.
-Store it in an airtight glass container for future use.
+Store it in an airtight glass container (buy from here) for future use.

 - You can keep this scrub for a couple of months but do not let water to go inside the container as it can spoil the mixture.